How can we help?

 How we're organized

-20 agencies within Maryland's Executive Branch, the agency is structured as follows:
+One of 20 agencies within Maryland's Executive Branch, the agency is structured into three divisions:

 Check out this high-level organization chart to see how we're structured.